Honda Civic Type R: Trims

-As often, names and trims vary even within domain markets down to local ones, and a Heritage trim replaces the GT version in some of them, adding Xenon/HID lights to the mix.
-The Heritage's infotainment system version adds Bluetooth telephone system and voice recognition DVD satellite navigation.
+As is often the case, names and trims vary even within domain markets, down to local ones, and a Heritage trim replaces the GT version in some of them, adding Xenon/HID lights to the mix.
+The Heritage's infotainment system adds a Bluetooth telephone system, voice recognition, DVD, and satellite navigation.
 This model was not offered in the UK.